 To achieve excavation at such deep depths, the Vacuum Excavator’s arm was used with extension pipework to increase the reach of the boom and allowing it to move further down the pit.
-Ensuring that the majority of the work could be completed from the safety of the above ground, the use of the remote-control directed the boom and pulled away the ground by using the machine’s suction power.
+Ensuring that the majority of the work could be completed from the safety of the above-ground, the use of the remote-control directed the boom and pulled away from the ground by using the machine’s suction power.

 Strengthening the Service Excavation Trench